wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 You must provide a session authentication strategy bean which should be of type `RegisterSessionAuthenticationStrategy` for public or confidential applications and `NullAuthenticatedSessionStrategy` for bearer-only applications.

-Spring Securityâ€™s `SessionFixationProtectionStrategy` is currently not supported because it changes the session identifier after login via Keycloak.
+Spring Security¡¯s `SessionFixationProtectionStrategy` is currently not supported because it changes the session identifier after login via Keycloak.
 If the session identifier changes, universal log out will not work because Keycloak is unaware of the new session identifier.

 |      | The `@KeycloakConfiguration` annotation is a metadata annotion that defines all annotations that are needed to integrate Keycloak in Spring Security.
 If you have a complexe Spring Security setup you can simply have a look ath the annotations of the `@KeycloakConfiguration` annotation and create your own custom meta annotation or just use specific Spring annotations for the Keycloak adapter. |
 | ---- | ------------------------------------------------------------ |
 |      |                                                              |

-###### XML Configuration
+###### XML Configuration {#}

-While Spring Securityâ€™s XML namespace simplifies configuration, customizing the configuration can be a bit verbose.
+While Spring Security¡¯s XML namespace simplifies configuration, customizing the configuration can be a bit verbose.

 ```
 <?xml version="1.0" encoding="UTF-8"?>